 2019 - 2022.

-The "Brudertal" is a valley where hunter-gatherer groups of Magdalenian culture camped 14.000 years ago.
+In this valley, hunter-gatherer groups of Magdalenian culture camped 14.000 years ago.
 Near the Petersfels cave, they hunted for deer and held domesticated wolves.
 Apart from archaeological excavations, this place had not received much attention for a long time, the cave had been overgrown with trees and shrubs.
 This has changed in 2003 when vegetation was cleared to re-build a late ice age landscape.
 Until now, the Brudertal area serves as a manicured ice age themed leisure park.

-The volcanic mount "Höwenegg" was once sculpted by ice and meltwater.
+The volcanic mount Höwenegg was once sculpted by ice and meltwater.
 It was cone-shaped and 812 meters tall.
 Due to basalt mining, the mountain lost 14 meters of its height and where once was solid rock is now a crater, 85 meters deep, which turned into a lake fed by rain and groundwater.
 The stone quarry closed in 1979, since 1983 the Höwenegg is a nature protection area.

-The valley "Wasserburger Tal" is scattered with caves and jurassic rocks sculpted by ice and water.
+This valley is scattered with caves and jurassic rocks sculpted by ice and water.
 This former stone age hunting ground is now home to a hunting school.
-On most days, gunshots echo loudly through the valley; an irritating sound which tortures local animals and nearby villagers alike.
+On most days, gunshots echo through the valley; an irritating sound which tortures local animals and nearby villagers alike.
 Over the last couple of years, the trees are dying in even larger numbers; all are damaged by bark beetles which spread rapidly due to monoculture, temperature rise and draught.
 Other changes?
 The road for the cars is brand new now.